Indian Spinach Recipe

 Serve over rice or riced vegetables or with a side of naan.

 If you are looking to get more greens into your diet, if you have a hankering for some tasty Indian food, or just want to try something new, I highly recommend this one.
 And if you are looking for more ways to use your Instant Pot, look here!
-Would love to hear how you like it:).
+Would love to hear how you like this Instant Pot Spinach recipe.:)

 Posts may contain affiliate links.
 Products purchased through an affiliate link have the same costs, but Easy Real Food will receive a small commission.
 This helps cover some of the costs for this site.
 We appreciate your support!